Cysharp/ZLogger/README.md

   - Unity internally embeds the .NET SDK 6.
 So C# 10 is available via compiler arguments.
 - Unity 2022.3.12f1 or newer
   - ZLogger source generator available.
   - Unity internaly update .NET SDK 6.
-So C# 11,12 features are in preview.
+So C# 11 features are in preview.

 Prerequirements:
 - Install [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity)
   - Required to install the dlls of ZLogger and its dependencies.
 - Install [CsprojModifier](https://github.com/Cysharp/CsprojModifier)
   - Required too develop in the IDE with a new language version.
+- Install `ZLogger.Unity` package via git url.
+  - Add `https://github.com/Cysharp/ZLogger.git?path=src/ZLogger.Unity/Assets/ZLogger.Unity` to Package Manager

 Installation steps:

 1. Setup the C# compiler for unity.
     - Add a text file named `csc.rsp` with the following contents under your Assets/.
         - ```
-          -langVersion:preview -nullable
+          -langVersion:10 -nullable
           ```
     - Note:
         - If you are using assembly definition, put it in the same folder as the asmdef that references ZLogger.
-        - Specifying `langVersion:10` allows C# 10 features to be used. `langVersion:preview` allows parts of C# 11,12 features to be used.
+        - If you are using Unity 2022.3.12f1 or newer, you can use `langVersion:preview` allows parts of C# 11 features.

 2. Setup the C# compiler for your IDE.
     - Add a text file named LangVersion.props with the following contents
         - ```xml
           <Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">
             <PropertyGroup>
-              <LangVersion>preview</LangVersion>
+              <LangVersion>10</LangVersion>
               <Nullable>enable</Nullable>
             </PropertyGroup>
           </Project>